-On August 31, 2021, Massport filed an Environmental Notification Form (ENF) with the Executive Office of Energy and Environmental Affairs (EEA) in accordance with the Massachusetts Environmental Policy Act (MEPA).
-On June 30, 2022, Massport filed a Draft Environmental Impact Report (EIR) for the Project with the EEA.
-The Secretary of EEA issued a Certificate on August 29, 2022, confirming that the Draft EIR complied with regulations and outlining the scope of this Final EIR (see Appendix A, Response to DEIR Comments).
+On August 31, 2021, Massport filed an Environmental Notification Form (ENF) with the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) in accordance with the Massachusetts Environmental Policy Act (MEPA).
+The EEA Secretary issued a Certificate on the ENF on October 8, 2021, confirming the need to prepare a state Environmental Impact Report (EIR) and outlining the scope elements.
+On June 30, 2022, Massport filed a Draft Environmental Impact Report (DEIR) for the Project with the EEA.
+The EEA Secretary issued a Certificate on August 29, 2022, confirming that the DEIR complied with MEPA and its regulations and outlining the scope of the Final EIR.

+The Project is also subject to the National Environmental Policy Act (NEPA) and FAA determined that an Environmental Assessment (EA) is the appropriate level of review.
+Massport filed a joint Draft EA/Final EIR with FAA and EEA on December 15, 2022.
+The EEA Secretary issued a Certificate on January 30, 2023, confirming the Final EIR complied with MEPA.
+As part of the state permitting process associated with proposed work in tidelands, the EEA Secretary issued a Public Benefits Determination on February 24, 2023.

-The Proposed Project, which is referred to as the "Proposed Action" per the National Environmental Policy Act (NEPA), is subject to review under NEPA, and FAA determined that an Environmental Assessment (EA) is the appropriate level of review.
-As required by NEPA, this Draft EA describes the Proposed Action and alternatives considered by Massport and FAA, documents the potential environmental effects associated with the construction and operation of the Project, and where necessary, identifies measures to avoid, minimize, or mitigate impacts.
+As required by FAA in accordance with their NEPA compliance, this Final EA describes the Proposed Action and alternatives considered by Massport and FAA, documents the potential environmental effects associated with construction and operation of the Project, and where necessary, identifies measures to avoid, minimize, or mitigate impacts.
+Based on the Draft EA, FAA found that the Proposed Action is consistent with NEPA and other applicable environmental requirements.
+As documented in the signed Finding of No